 - Add ground pork and cook until it’s golden brown.

-- Add bell pepper and cook for one more minute.
+- Add bell pepper and tomatoes and cook for one more minute.

 - Add chopped cilantro (wansoy) and mix with the rest of the ingredients.

 - Transfer cooked meat mixture into the bowl with beaten eggs.